kfisch2/find-a-book/README.md

 ## Description

-Users may search for available google books and save them to their dashboard.
-If a user no longer wants to save a book, they may delete it.
+Users may search for available google books.
+Once signed up and logged in, the user may save any of the books to their dashboard.
+Users may view and/or delete previuosly saved books by selecting "see your books" in the navigation bar.

 Check out the deployed app <a href='https://mighty-oasis-75035.herokuapp.com/' target="_blank">here!</a>

 ## Table of Contents